Intergenerational cross-subsidies in UK Collective Defined Contribution (CDC) funds: Simulations in a richer economic model

 \subsection{Pensions for a typical generation}

-We define the {\em replacement ratio} to be the ratio between one's income in retirement and one's final salary, taking into account CPI.
+We define the {\em replacement ratio} to be the ratio between the annual benefits at a given time during retirement and the annual salary rate exactly one year before retirement, indexing the salary with CPI to the given time.
 Figure \ref{fig:generation60} shows fan-diagrams of the logarithm of the replacement ratio for the 60th generation in a number of different schemes.
-The 60th generation is chosen as they have retired by the time the fund closes, but the fund has had sufficient time to settle into an approximately ``steady state''.
+The 60th generation is chosen as they have retired by the time the fund closes, but the fund has had sufficient time to settle into an approximate ``steady state''.
 In fact, as can be seen from Figure \ref{fig:medianLifetimeMeans}, the CDC funds never truly enter a steady-state, but nevertheless broadly similar outcomes are experienced by generations 60 to 80.

-We see that in a single-employer CDC scheme targeting $\CPI+0\%$, the median replacement ratio is constant in retirement, but the width of the fan-diagram continues to increase throughout retirement.
-Since the median income is constant in real-terms, the CDC scheme can be viewed as on average achieving the target.
+We see that in a flat-accrual CDC scheme targeting $\DCPI+0\%$, the median replacement ratio is close to constant in retirement, but the width of the fan-diagram continues to increase throughout retirement.
+Since the median income is close to constant in real terms, the CDC scheme can be viewed as on average achieving the target.

-In the multi-employer CDC scheme, median real-terms pensions remain constant over time and are somewhat higher than for the single-employer scheme.
-The multi-employer scheme appears to straightforwardly outperform the single-employer scheme in the sense that for all the plotted percentiles, the multi-employer scheme always gives a better outcome.
+In the dynamic-accrual CDC scheme, median real-terms pensions remain constant over time and are somewhat higher than for the flat-accrual scheme.
+The dynamic-accrual scheme appears to straightforwardly outperform the flat-accrual scheme in the sense that for all the plotted percentiles, the dynamic-accrual scheme always gives a better outcome.

+The age-based accrual scheme introduced in Section \ref{sec:ageBased} performs somewhere between flat- and dynamic-accrual schemes.
+Although it is not clear from this picture, we will see later that the statistically-calibrated scheme slightly outperforms the standard dynamic-accrual scheme.

 For comparison, we show the income in retirement of a DC-plus-annuity scheme.
-In this scheme, individuals invest at 100\% in the risky asset until 55, then taper linearly to 0\% in the risky asset at 65 when they purchase an annuity.
+In this scheme, individuals in a DC scheme invest 100\% of their assets in the risky asset until age 55, and nothing in the riskless asset.
+They then taper linearly to 0\% in the risky asset at age 65, when they purchase an index-linked single life annuity.
 The price of the annuity is calculated by using the discount rate for long-term bonds together with the SP1MA mortality distribution used in the simulation.
-An additional charge of $5\%$ is then applied to represent the charges that would need to be levied to account for systematic longevity risk.
+An additional charge of $5\%$ is then applied to represent the charges that would need to be levied by the annuity provider to account for systematic longevity risk.